jmgandarias/industrial_informatics/docs/hmi/README.md

 * [**Lab Session 7:** TFT LCD Screen](./lab7/README.md).

-    *In this exercise you will learn how to simulate microcontrollers with Wokwi.*
+    *In this exercise you will learn how to use TFT screens.*